Calculate your free Higham score!

 - 1 large clot = 5 points

-According to the result, our custom-made tool advises you the model of menstrual panties Elia to use during the day and during the night, according to your flow of the day.
+Based on the result, our customized tool advises you which period pants Elia model to use during the day and at night, according to your daytime flow.